Explore the Importance of Validation Testing:

-For Example, A new app says “abc” has to be tested in mobile (Android 4.3.1) and browser (Chrome 54), in such a case, we have to keep a track of the following:
+For Example, A new app that says “abc” has to be tested in mobile (Android 4.3.1) and browser (Chrome 54), in such a case, we have to keep track of the following:

 - Check if proper authorization is given to check the site of the app “abc”.

-- See if the devices used for testing the app like mobile (android /ios), browser-Chrome, Internet Explorer with required version are available.
+- See if the devices used for testing the app like mobile (android /ios), browser-Chrome, and Internet Explorer with the required version are available.

 - Check if those are installed correctly with the specified versions (Eg: Chrome 54, Android version 4.3.1).

-- Make sure if the app is accessible in both the browser and mobile.
+- Make sure the app is accessible in both the browser and mobile.